timlindeberg/tlang/README.md

 ```

-More code examples can be found in the folder 'stdlib'.
+More validtests.code examples can be found in the folder 'stdlib'.